shylaclark/ndlpt-notes/docs/canvas.md

-# Canvas and Needles
+# Canvas

 * Designs should have a margin of at least 2".
 * Why do some designs have huge margins?
 So the stitcher has more flexibility.
-* Stitch painting is not necessary, and it's significantly more time-consuming for the painter resulting in a more expensive canvas.
+* Stitch painting is not necessary, and it's significantly more time-consuming for the painter, resulting in a more expensive canvas.[[source]](https://napaneedlepoint.com/about-needlepoint/2016/06/19/quality-needlepoint-canvases/)